Are you thinking of surrendering your Airedale?

 Do you accept dogs with behavioral problems?

-Yes, we will accept dogs with behavior problems.
+We will accept some dogs with behavior problems.
 Our experts will work with the dog to correct their problems.
 Please be honest with us about your dog’s problems so that we can get the best help for them.

 Must a dog have papers or be a full breed Airedale?